Sustainability Hacks: Energy Conservation in School Districts... Making the Case With Metrics

 Monthly team review of data enables continuous improvement.
 Analysis of data shows cost avoidance and enhances collaboration, as well as planning for future upgrades and scenarios.

 Tracking EUI is crucial to eligibility for ENERGY STAR Certification.
 FWISD has 116 buildings eligible for ENERGY STAR Certification following an energy management overhaul through Cenergistic.
 Across the Red River, Dr. Keith E. Ballard, Superintendent of Tulsa Public Schools, noted: "teachers, staff, and Energy Education Specialists have worked together to enhance the district's energy use behaviors and achieve ENERGY STAR Certification."
 Savings in Tulsa amounted to more than $4.2 million since implementation.

 Let Metrics Enhance Energy Conservation in Your School District Today

 Metrics are the best way to get and retain support for energy conservation in school districts, and their data-driven nature means fewer disputes over whether to continue an energy management program.
 School leads should leverage metrics to get the most return on investment for energy management and drive energy cost avoidance throughout their campuses.
-Visit Cenergistic online to find out more about how leveraging GreenX and Ceres-powered platforms could benefit your district.
+Visit Cenergistic online to find out more about how leveraging the Cenergistic GreenX® and Cenergistic Executive® platforms could benefit your district.